cbonello/flutter_Starter_App/README.md

 **Important:**
 - You need the latest version of the Flutter SDK from the beta channel to compile this project.
 See [Building a web application with Flutter](https://flutter.dev/docs/get-started/web).
-- Project does run properly as of now (April 16th, 2020).
-Issue is related to [Cannot find kernel2js compiler #54520](https://github.com/flutter/flutter/issues/54520).
-- Firebase Analytics and Google Sign-In are not enabled for Flutter web for now.

 1. Create a Firebase project in the [Firebase Console](https://console.firebase.google.com) and add a web app to the project.
 1. Rename ```web/SAMPLE_firebase.js``` as ```web/firebase.js``` and update its content with the Firebase SDK snippet